 Kelly said, “Tears came to my eyes.
 That’s wonderful—so great.”

 Producer Arthur Freed said, “It’s the best number Cole has ever written.”

-Years later, when another Arthur Freed musical was in the works, this song came back up.
+Years later, another Arthur Freed musical was in the works – Singin' in the Rain.

-While working on Singin’ in the Rain, the team felt that Donald O’Connor needed a song that fit his energetic character – something like “Be a Clown”.
+The team felt that Donald O’Connor needed a song that fit his energetic character, something like “Be a Clown.”

 The answer to their problem became “Make ‘Em Laugh” written by Betty Comden and Adolph Green.

 There was just one problem.
 "Make 'Em Laugh" was a little too similar to "Be a Clown."